As of 1 of July 2021, Discogs is collecting Supply Of Goods VAT.

 No, sellers are not required to obtain a VAT ID to sell on the Discogs Marketplace.

-Also, please make sure that your VAT ID is up-to-date at any time.
+Also, please make sure that your VAT ID is up-to-date at all times.
 Using an invalid VAT ID can lead to a subsequent additional VAT payment.

 Remember, if you are located in The Netherlands, VAT will be collected through Discogs regardless of saving your VAT ID in your Seller Settings.